Jason Heyward Player Props: Dodgers vs. Reds

 Jason Heyward At The Plate

-- Heyward has picked up an RBI in 22.1% of his games this year, with more than one RBI in 7.8% of his games.
-He has also produced three or more runs in three contests.
+- In 17 games this year (21.8%), Heyward has picked up an RBI, and in six of those games (7.7%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.